Observational Evidence for Primordial Black Holes: A Positivist Perspective: Lensing Evidence

 In order to clarify this issue, a more direct approach was taken by Hawkins~\cite{Hawkins:2020zie} where, instead of treating the stellar population as a free parameter, the surface mass density in stars was measured from observations of the lensing galaxy, thus enabling a direct estimation of the probability of microlensing by the stellar population.
 The optical depth to microlensing $\tau$ is given by:

-where $\kappa_{*}$ is the surface mass density in units of critical density and $\kappa_{\crm}$ is the convergence due to smoothly distributed dark matter, which for most lens systems is close to $0.5$ in the vicinity of the quasar images.
+where $\kappa_{*}$ is the convergence due to the stars (the surface mass density in units of some appropriate critical density) and $\kappa_{\crm}$ is the convergence due to smoothly distributed dark matter, which for most lens systems is close to $0.5$ in the vicinity of the quasar images.
 Precise values can be obtained from mass modelling of the system.
-For large values of $\tau$ a complex network of caustics is formed, resulting in a non-linear amplification pattern for the source, but for low values, $\tau$ is effectively the probability that the quasar image will be significantly microlensed.
+For large values of $\tau$ a network of caustics is formed, resulting in a non-linear amplification pattern for the source, but for low values, $\tau$ is effectively the probability that the quasar image will be significantly microlensed.

 In order to test the possibility that in wide separation systems the observed microlensing can be attributed to the stellar population of the lensing galaxy, a sample of four of the widest separation lens systems was selected where the quasar images appeared to lie well clear of the distribution of star light~\cite{Hawkins:2020zie}.
 As for most gravitationally lensed quasars, the images in this sample were strongly microlensed, in the sense that photometric variations in the individual images were not correlated.